-Policy 2.2.3: Implement standards designed to provide incentives for the
+Policy 2.2.2: Implement standards designed to provide incentives for the renovation and construction of Class "A" office space within Doral in the Land Development Code.

 Provide for a code enforcement system in the LDC that maintains and enhances the quality standards of the community, and is very responsive to resident and business owner inquiries and needs.